Class Representation Policy

 University means the University of Auckland and includes all subsidiaries.

-Year representative means a student enrolled in a year-long programme selected by students in that programme whose role is to facilitate communication between staff and students enrolled in that programme.
+Year or cohort representative means a student enrolled in a programme selected by students in that programme whose role is to facilitate communication between staff and students enrolled in that programme.

 Key relevant documents

 Document management and control

 Content manager: Manager, Academic Quality Office and AUSA